kebdane/cse15l-lab-reports/Lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-- The working directory when the command was run was the home directory.
+- The working directory when the command was run was the `home` directory.
-- running the command `cd` with path to a directory cause the running directory to be changed into `lecture1`.
-Like I mentioned, `cd` is meant is meant to change the working directory and with a path to a directory, `lecture1`, it provided an output of having a different running directory for future commands.
+- running the command `cd` with path to a directory cause the working directory to be changed into `~/lecture1`.
+Like I mentioned, `cd` is meant is meant to change the working directory and with a path to a directory, `~/lecture1`, it provided an output of having a different working directory for future commands.
 - the output was not an error as the command ran and produced an output.

 ---